gaiaBuildSystem/cookbook-kernel-wsl/README.md

 ## Usage

-1. To build the kernel navigate to the root folder where you clone the Quecto Gaia repo and the Cookbook Kernel WSL repo and run the following command:
+1. To build the kernel navigate to the root folder where you clone the Gaia repo and the Cookbook Kernel WSL repo and run the following command:

     ```sh
     ./gaia/scripts/bitcook/gaia.ts \
-        --buildPath /home/$USER/quecto \
+        --buildPath /home/$USER/workdir \
         --distro ./cookbook-kernel-wsl/distro-kernel-x86-wsl2.json
     ```